The Ultimate Gardening Gift Guide (for any budget)

 *Note: The type of fruit, nut, and berry plants best suited for a particular location will vary depending on the climate zone (example: a cherry tree won’t grow in Miami and a Papaya tree won’t grow in Maine).
 It’s best to get a gift card and let the recipient select their own varieties that will grow where they live, unless you know what they want and/or what will grow where they live.

-- *or google “organic nursery” near you to find nurseries that don’t use systemic pesticides like neonicotinoids that will kill pollinating insects like bees.
+Try to find good local nurseries that don’t use systemic pesticides like neonicotinoids that will kill pollinating insects like bees long after application.

 Gardening Gift #14: Chicken or Duck Coop

-We’re duck evangelists and we love our egg-laying Welsh Harlequin heritage breed ducks.
+If you know us or you’ve spent any time on this website, you know that we LOVE ducks.
 However, we also appreciate chickens.
-Regardless of whether you’re a gardener who keeps chickens or ducks AND regardless of whether you live in an urban or rural area, you have to keep your poultry protected from predators.
-A well-planned and well-constructed coop is a critical part of the equation…
+Regardless of whether you’re a gardener who keeps chickens or ducks AND regardless of whether you live in an urban or rural area, you have to keep your poultry protected from predators by day and night.
+A good coop (at night) and a good run (during the day) are essential for keeping poultry safe from predators…

 Gardening Gift #13: Wheelbarrow

-It might sound strange to a non-gardener, but a good wheelbarrow is essential to a gardener.
+It might sound strange to a non-gardener, but a good wheelbarrow is like a beloved family member to a gardener.
 Don’t believe us?
 We loved Cindy (our old wheelbarrow) so much we wrote her a moving eulogy when she “died.”

 If the gardener you’re shopping for does NOT have a wheelbarrow and you have the financial resources to get them one, you have a moral obligation to do so.